Alex

 -

-Bachelor of Science in Secondary Education: Youth & Training, English Literature from University of Nebraska at Omaha (2020)
+Bachelor of Science in Secondary Education: Youth & Training, English Literature from the University of Nebraska at Omaha (2020)

 Associate of Arts in Psychology from Iowa Western Community College (2019)